-How to repair your dishwasher
+How to repair your shoes with Sugru

 A great pair of shoes is a prized possession.
 They look amazing, fit perfectly and become more comfortable over time.
 Not to mention all the great memories they hold.
 Losing a beloved pair of shoes is like saying goodbye to an old friend.

 So it’s a blessing to find an easy way to keep them in service.
 Repairing your shoes is even better when you consider the amount of waste currently created by the footwear industry.
 A mind-blowing 20 billion pairs of shoes get produced every year.
 And once trashed, shoes take more than 50 years to decompose.
 Some can take up to 1000 years.